rsolano60/AntGuardian/README.md

 ### Prerequisites

-A computer with an OS and Python 3
+A computer with Python

 All Mac and Linux computers come with Python pre-installed

-You allso need to install paramiko module for SSH comunication using the command:
+You allso need to install Python paramiko module for SSH comunication using the command:
 ```sh
 py -m pip install paramiko
 ```